Updated October 2020

-The most common need for series connection is to increase voltage.
-Most batteries are two, six or twelve volt.
-Some vehicles, however, have 24-volt systems.
+Series connection increases battery voltage.
+Most car and caravan batteries are twelve volts.
+Some big motorhomes, however, have 24-volt systems.
 These typically have two 12-volt batteries in series.
-Many large solar systems use 48-volt storage.
-Most use multiples of four 12-volt batteries in series.
+Many large solar systems use 48-volt storage – of banks of four 12-volt batteries in series.

 Interconnecting batteries in series or parallel – the pros and cons

-Each way of interconnecting has pros and cons.
-Not, however, the same pros and cons.
-Nevertheless, if you need over twelve volts, and/or substantial capacity, there’s little choice.
-You must increase voltage, current or both.
+Each way of interconnecting has advantages and disadvantages.
+These, however, are not the same advantages and disadvantages.
+Nevertheless, if you need over twelve volts, and/or substantial capacity, you must increase voltage, current or both.

 Batteries – series connection